consensus-shipyard/ipc/scripts/deploy_subnet/README.md

 ## Usage

-Regardless of the target environment, a three-node network is started with a single entrypoint script.
-All the dependencies and Dockerized node startup logic are handled in the `deploy.sh` script, which you can pass a `local` argument to run a localnet.
+Regardless of the target environment, a three node network is started with a single entrypoint script.
+All the dependencies and Dockerized node startup logic are handled in the `deploy.sh` script, which you can pass a `localnet` argument to run a localnet—or run `make run-localnet` from the root of this repo.
 Before getting started, you'll need to install the build dependencies for your OS.

 ### Build dependencies